Struct EntityCommands

 pub fn try_despawn(&mut self)

-Despawns the entity.
-This will not emit a warning if the entity does not exist, essentially performing the same function as Self::despawn without emitting warnings.
+Unlike Self::despawn, this will not emit a warning if the entity does not exist.

 Source